 Collecting the sap

-As your buckets fill empty them into a storage container – you can do this over a period of a week but not longer otherwise the sap will go off.
+As your buckets fill, empty them into a storage container – you can do this over a period of a week but not longer, otherwise the sap will go off.
 You should boil the sap as soon as possible after collecting it.

 Remove the taps

-As soon as you have finished with sap collection for the season remove the taps from the trees.
+As soon as you have finished with the sap collection for the season remove the taps from the trees.
 You do not need to put anything on the tree – the holes will seal themselves in time.

 Evaporator or pan?

 If you have access to plenty of trees and sap then perhaps think of investing in an evaporator if you are going to be selling the syrup.

-Boiling Maple sap – indoors or outdoors?
+Boiling Maple Sap – Indoors or Outdoors?

-It is best to boil outdoors as the clouds of steam vented during the process can make the whole house steamy and make your kitchen quite sticky unless you have a really good venting system.
+It is best to boil outdoors as the clouds of steam vented during the process can make the whole house steamy, and make your kitchen quite sticky unless you have a really good venting system.

 Getting ready to boil outdoors